zeroluck/docs/sources/admin-guide/openid-connect/index.md

 * _Display Name:_ This contains the recognizable and unique display name of the client.

 * _Client Secret:_ This is the Data Encryption Standard scheme used by Confidential Clients to authenticate the token endpoints.
-The value for the secret can be inserted manually, but it is highly recommened to use the Dynamic Client Registration Endpoint.
+The value for the secret can be inserted manually, but it is highly recommended to use the Dynamic Client Registration Endpoint.
 The Gluu oxAuth provides a random, generated Client Secret in the Dynamic Client Registration procedure.

 * _Application Type:_ There are two types of applications, Web and Native.
 The different configuration for the different application types are given below.